596acres/urbanreviewer/plans/Manhattan/Waterside/index.md

 published: true
 ---

 The Waterside plan was adopted in 1967 and will expire in 2066.
-It proposes new residential development with appurtenant accessory uses including parks and open space for lots in the plan area.
+It proposes new residential development with appurtenant accessory uses including parks and open space in the plan area.